 When severe injuries are the result of a car crash, the plaintiff’s attorney must take into consideration the lifetime costs of medical care.
 In a jury trial, jurors are able to broadly estimate what those lifetime costs might be, and they may arrive at an amount insufficient to cover future medical care.

-Future medical costs may be compounded when the injury victim is a child.
 Parents may lose income, because they’re attending to their injured child’s needs.
 And when a child suffers a disabling injury, the court may also be asked to consider the loss of any future income that child might have had before his or her injury.

 In partial-fault accidents, the long-term consequences depend greatly on your attorney’s ability to prove other parties were more at fault than you were.
 If you need help with your car accident case, we want to hear from you.
 Fill out our online contact form, or call us today at (803) 454-1200.